XHJCI-TDT

-XHJCI-TDT (physical channel 30, virtual channel 8) is a television station in Ciudad Juárez, owned by Televisa.
+XHJCI-TDT (physical channel 30, virtual channel 8) is a television station in Ciudad Juárez, Chihuahua, Mexico, owned by Televisa.
 It carries all of Televisa's local programming for Ciudad Juárez and is branded as tucanal (Your Channel).

 History

 Televisa Juárez obtained its third station in 1992, when Televisa was selected to continue its application for XHJCI-TV channel 32.
 After receiving its concession on September 21, 1994, channel 32 came to air with the Canal 5 network the next day, with full programming beginning on September 26.

 In 2005, XHJCI began carrying Las Estrellas programs as part of a shuffle of Televisa Juárez's stations.

 In August 2015, XEPM and XHJCI swapped virtual channels and networks.
 XHJCI took on the virtual channel 2 and the local programming.
 XEPM's transmitter began carrying virtual channel 32 and Las Estrellas.
 The virtual channels were switched again in 2016.
 On September 16, 2018, XHJCI moved to virtual channel 8.